Furbreeze/dump/README.md

 # dump

-useful scripts and tidbits. lot's of gpt commenting. use at your own risk.
+useful scripts and tidbits. lot's of gpt commenting and vibe. use at your own risk.